Niksen is the new Hygge, the modern traveller’s lagom. Niksen is our favourite holiday theme for 2022.

 Niksen turns all of this on its head.
-Yes, sit and take in the beauty of your open-air campsite but do it without a purpose, or an objective.
+Sit and take in the beauty of your open-air campsite and do it without a purpose, or an objective.
 Do it to just be.
-It’s like mindfulness without engaging the mind.
+It’s like mindfulness, without engaging the mind.
 It’s the daydreaming you weren’t allowed to do in school.
-Think simply sitting, simply looking.
-This is all about the ‘art of living’.
-Finding out what true relaxation means to you.
+Simply sitting, simply looking.
+The ‘art of living’.
+Finding out what true relaxation means.

 Benefits of Niksen, doing nothing on holidays

-It’s tempting to use this nothing time to scroll the phone, or plan the day, but try and resist.
-Our free time, our heads are constantly occupied, now that you are taking an open-air holiday, it’s the perfect time to practice doing nothing and reaping the benefits.
+It’s tempting to use this nothing time to scroll the phone, or plan the day, but try to resist.
+Even in our free time, our heads are constantly occupied.
+Now that you’re taking an open-air holiday, it’s the perfect time to practise doing nothing and reaping the benefits.

 Stress levels are rising across the globe.
 Doing nothing is an antidote to burnout.
 It’s a way back to ease and connection.
 Slowing down has emotional benefits too.
 It helps us to reduce anxiety and (bonus) can also curtail the ageing process.